DixonM1100001/dunnhumby-Task/README.md

 ```
 The dateAdded property will be the DateTime of the request and inserted automatically during the creation process.

-If the creation fails due to validation errors, a 422 status code, UnprocessableEntity, will be returned along with the a Response Schema that is an array of a list of errors and looks like the following example value:
+If the POST fails due to validation errors, a 422 status code, UnprocessableEntity, will be returned along with the a Response Schema that is an array of a list of errors and looks like the following example value:
 ```shell
 [
   "'Name' must not be empty.",